den-wdi-1/rails-layouts-and-partials/readme.md

 end
 ```

 Based on the result of `@post.save`, the method will execute either the code in the `if` or in the `else`.
 The code `format.html` or `format.json` means that Rails will understand the format asked by the user, html or JSON.
-We will look at JSON later in the course, so for the moment, we will only look at the lines starting with `format.html`.
+For the moment, we will only look at the lines starting with `format.html`.

 In the `if` case , we can see that in the code executed in the block `redirect_to @post, notice: 'Post was successfully created.'` This code will redirect the request to the show method. `redirect_to` the `@post` object in rails means "go to the method to show only this object".